Why this exists

 I had a 35B-parameter MoE model that needed to run on a single RTX 5090.
 The model in FP8 needed 34.4 GiB.
 The GPU had 31.84 GiB.
 The gap was 2.6 GiB — small enough to feel tantalizing, large enough to break every standard deployment pipeline.

 Qwen3.6-35B-A3B is a 256-expert MoE model optimized for agentic coding, and my only available hardware was a single RTX 5090.
-This covers the full pipeline — pruning, quantization, evaluation, and attempted recovery fine-tuning — on a single consumer GPU.
-It does not cover multi-GPU training setups, cloud-based inference, or comparisons with other pruning algorithms.
+This covers pruning, quantization, evaluation, and attempted recovery fine-tuning on a single consumer GPU across seven experimental sessions.
+It does not cover multi-GPU setups, cloud inference, or comparisons with other pruning algorithms.

 Why a 2.6 GiB deficit ate my week